Scream Queens (2015 TV series): Casting

 In December 2014, it was reported that Emma Roberts and Jamie Lee Curtis would be featured as series regulars.
 In January 2015, Lea Michele, Joe Manganiello, Keke Palmer, and Abigail Breslin joined the series' main cast, as well as actress/singer Ariana Grande in a recurring capacity.
 Later that month, The Hollywood Reporter confirmed that Nick Jonas would recur throughout the first season.
 In February 2015, newcomer Billie Lourd and Skyler Samuels joined the series' main cast.
-Later in the month, Niecy Nash joined the recurring cast as Denise, a kick-butt security guard; and British actor Lucien Laviscount, Diego Boneta and Glen Powell were confirmed as regulars.
+Later in the month, Niecy Nash joined the recurring cast as Denise, and British actor Lucien Laviscount, Diego Boneta and Glen Powell were confirmed as regulars.

 In March 2015, Nasim Pedrad was cast as a series regular.
 On March 13, previously cast Manganiello was forced to depart the series, due to publicity obligations for his film Magic Mike XXL.
 Oliver Hudson was hired as his replacement.
 On June 24, it was announced that Charisma Carpenter and Roger Bart would portray Chanel #2's (Grande) parents.
 In August 2015, Philip Casnoff was cast as Cathy's (Curtis) husband.
 In September 2015, Murphy announced, through his Twitter feed, that Patrick Schwarzenegger had joined the cast.
 He will portray Chad's (Powell) younger brother, Thad.
 Chad's older brother, Brad, will be played by Chad Michael Murray; while Alan Thicke and Julia Duffy have been cast as Mr. and Mrs. Radwell.

 John Stamos, Taylor Lautner, and Colton Haynes joined the second season.
 On July 28, 2016, it was announced that Jerry O'Connell and Laura Bell Bundy will have recurring roles.